nnesse/glbindify/Readme.md

 Command line usage
 ------------------

 To generate bindings you must specify the API name, required version, and an optional list of extensions.
-The tool will generate `glbindify_<api>.cpp` and `glbindify_<api>.hpp` where `<api>` is the name of the API passed to the command line.
+The tool will generate a C++ source file and header for the API in the current directory.

 Example: Generate GL bindings for OpenGL 3.3 with support for `EXT_texture_filter_anisotropic` and `EXT_direct_state_access` extensions